 Targeted marketing campaigns

 In a similar vein, real-time data analytics can be used to read into emergent market trends.
 Immediate data can be gathered about the popularity of certain products, the customer profiles of those buying the products, and the rate at which the products are being bought off the shelf.
-Companies can then use this information to capitalize on what’s in at the moment by creating more targeted marketing campaigns.
+Companies can use this information to capitalize on what’s in at the moment by creating more targeted marketing campaigns.
+They can even blend data from different systems in order to better understand it and make decisions more easily.

 Better equipment performance in factories